-HG&E is compensated

-for its O&M expenses which include routine maintenance work, and is reimbursed for major maintenance work approved by the Commission, and for support work on Capital Projects as assigned by the Commission.
-HG&E is also paid a flat monthly fee with a maximum annual cap for the marketing and facilitating of power sales.
-Historically, the Commission has received annual net income from the power station and anticipates continuing to receive net income during the ten-year term of these agreements.
+HG&E is compensated for its O&M expenses which include routine maintenance work, and is reimbursed for major maintenance work approved by the Commission, and for support work on Capital Projects as assigned by the Commission.
+HG&E is also paid a flat monthly fee with a maximum annual cap for the marketing and

-The Power Plant generated enough green power in fiscal year 2019 to meet the average annual power supply needs of approximately 4,640 homes in Massachusetts.
+The Power Plant generated enough green power in fiscal year 2020 to meet the average annual power supply needs of approximately 1,700 homes in Massachusetts.